Adobe-Marketing-Cloud/target-experience-templates/banner-carousel/readme.md

 ### Limits
 * This carousel has a maximum image limit of 4 images.
 * Images that are 500px high work best.
-THe width will scale with page.
+The width will scale with page.

 ### Resources
 * [Video](TBD) | Watch this video to see an end to end demonstration of this experience templtae in action.